ctruett/obsidian-embed-line-range/MIGRATION.md

 # Migration Guide: Header Ranges to Line Ranges

-This document outlines the major changes made to convert the Obsidian Link Range plugin from header-based ranges to line-based ranges.
+This document outlines the major changes made to convert the Obsidian Embed Line Range plugin from header-based ranges to line-based ranges.

 ## Overview